-In refereed journals, with link to OSF page where available
+In refereed journals, with link to data/replication package where available

 - Fair Shares and Selective Attention, with Dianna Amasino and Davide Pace, American Economic Journal: Microeconomics, forthcoming.